INTERSECT-SDK/python-sdk/docs/examples/fastapi.rst

    # to the end of your command on UNIX systems

    # Start the service in your first terminal
-   # Runs on port 8000 and 127.0.0.1 by default, change this with --port <PORT> and --host <HOST> respectively (if running in Docker, need to use 0.0.0.0 host)
+   # Runs on port 8000 and 127.0.0.1 by default, change this with --port <PORT> and --host <HOST> respectively
    python -m examples.5_fastapi_example.fastapi_service

    # Finally, run the client in a second terminal
-   # By default this assumes the service runs on port 8000 on host 127.0.0.1,
+   # By default this assumes the service runs on port 8000 on host 127.0.0.1, change this with --server-port <PORT> and --server-host <HOST> respectively
    python -m examples.5_fastapi_example.fastapi_client

 After a few seconds, the output from ``fastapi_client`` will look something like this: